genepi/cloudflow/README.md

 ## Getting Started

-You can clone our example project:
+You can clone our example project to test cloudflow:

 `git clone https://github.com/genepi/cloudflow-examples`

-You can import the project into Eclipse or execute maven to build the jar file:
+Next, you have to import the project into Eclipse or you can execute maven to build the jar file:

 ```
 cd cloudflow-examples
 mvn package
 ```

 Maven creates the jar `target/cloudflow.examples-0.5.0.jar`, which includes all dependencies.
-Finally,the job can be execute by the following command:
+The job can be execute with the following command:

 ```
 hadoop  jar target/cloudflow.examples-0.5.0.jar <input> <output>